Are you considering buying a gravel bike but don’t know how to choose it? You are in the right place.

 Gravel Bike Size

-If you plan to order a gravel bike online, make sure to choose its correct size to improve your comfort and avoid injuries.
+If you plan to order a gravel bike online (from one of these online bike stores), choose the correct size to ensure comfort and avoid injuries.

 Gravel bikes have the same sizing as road bikes.
-Their size is usually given in centimeters (48, 50, 52, etc.) or descriptive sizes (XS, S, M, L, XL, XL).
+Their size is usually in centimeters (48, 50, 52, etc.) or descriptive (XS, S, M, L, XL, XL).

-If you can’t try the bike in person, it can be tricky to choose its correct size.
+Choosing the correct size can be tricky if you can’t try the bike in person.
 Luckily, you can take advantage of gravel bike size charts from bike manufacturers, bike size calculators, and other methods to choose the right size.

-Feel free to read the whole guide to find out more about individual topics.
+Feel free to read the entire guide to learn more about individual topics.